 - Intellectual property: When creating your own cosmetic brand, you get to keep all of the property rights associated with your designs and products.
 And since you will own the rights to the products and concepts produced by your OEM, you can have full control over them.

 What are the cons of using an OEM company in cosmetics?

 - High initial costs: In the early stages of starting a cosmetic company, finding an OEM and negotiating an initial deal is no simple task.
-You will need to invest in a large number of units in order to fulfil orders and get the ball rolling.
+You will need to invest in a large number of units in order to fulfill orders and get the ball rolling.
 Once you are established, this initial set-up cost will be insignificant.
-However, in the early stages it can feel like a tremendous investment.
+However, in the early stages, it can feel like a tremendous investment.

 - Inventory management complications: Getting to grips with inventory management is something you want to do as early as possible.
 It can be very difficult in the early stages of working with an OEM to get this process right.
-For example, you might order 3,000 units expecting them to last over three-months and end up selling out in one.
-It’s challenging to find optimal balance, but once you have, you’ll feel much more settled.
+For example, you might order 3,000 units expecting them to last over three months and end up selling out in one.
+It’s challenging to find the optimal balance, but once you have, you’ll feel much more settled.

-- Production limitations: There can be limitations when it comes to production, for example, your packaging may be different to how you imagined it.
+- Production limitations: There can be limitations when it comes to production, for example, your packaging may be different from how you imagined it.
 Working with an OEM isn’t all about freedom.
 Unfortunately, there are certain things that you might find limiting.
-For example, if you wanted to create a unique packaging, it will likely end up costing much more than you’d anticipated by the time you’ve paid for the unique design, heat stamps, and embossing.
+For example, if you wanted to create unique packaging, it will likely end up costing much more than you’d anticipated by the time you’ve paid for the unique design, heat stamps, and embossing.

 And that about covers the definition of OEM in cosmetics and how they vary from ODM companies.
 OEM companies are the original manufacturers and designers of cosmetic products, but can also make custom products on request!